Ashwin-Rajesh/Alphabot-Internship/Getting started.md

 # Getting Started
-This file does not involve any code, but rather is about the catkin build system and
+This file documents the general procedure for starting a ROS project

 ---
 ## Creating a workspace

 - Create a diretory that will serve as our workspace (here, ~/sample_dir/sample_ws), with an src folder inside